MRC-Epid-it24/intake24/docs/admin/feedback/schemes.md

 - `Sections` - List of feedback sections included in feedback

-  - `drag & drop` for re-ordering of sections (note that `submissions` section is always on the top)
+  - `submissions` - shows submission history selection (section is always on the top)
-  - `tick` / `untick` to include / exclude sections from feedback

-  - available sections are:

-    - `topFoods` – shows top foods contributing to selected nutrient intake as pie charts

   - `cards` – shows intake of selected nutrients, energy and foods

   - `meals` – shows information on e.g. contribution to total energy intake from meals

+  - `topFoods` – shows top foods contributing to selected nutrient intake as pie charts

   - `rating` - 5-star rating with optional comment to be submitted by user

-    - `submissions` - shows submission history selection
+  - `custom section` - custom section to allow insertion of custom content

 ## Top foods